Decartes992/Iftekhar---Personal-Portfolio/personal-portfolio/documentation/dev_docs/chatbot_guide.md

 *   **Resume Page:** For details on the Resume page (`/resume`), see `personal-portfolio/documentation/page-resume.md`.
 *   **Global Styles:** For details on the global CSS, see `personal-portfolio/documentation/styles-global.md`.

+## WebSocket Implementation

+The project utilizes Vite's built-in WebSocket support for Hot Module Replacement (HMR).
+Key aspects of the WebSocket implementation include:

+### WebSocket Configuration

+*   Vite automatically sets up a WebSocket server for HMR.
+*   The WebSocket connection is used for live reloading and HMR.

+### Handling WebSocket Connections

+*   The `crossws` package provides cross-platform WebSocket support.
+*   WebSocket connections are handled internally by Vite for HMR.

+### Important Considerations

+*   The `skipWebSocketTokenCheck` option can be used to skip token checks for WebSocket connections.
+*   The WebSocket server is configured to handle connections and messages for HMR.

 ## Documentation-Code Relationship

 Documentation files generally correspond to specific source code files: